Skip to main content

 When a rival may be worth a closer look

-- OVO Charge Anytime may suit drivers who want a plan-style EV charging product and are happy to keep the household tariff decision separate.
+• OVO Charge Anytime may suit drivers who want an EV charging plan and are happy to keep the household tariff decision separate.

 None of those makes Octopus automatically wrong.
 They do mean it is worth checking the actual shape of your home use before assuming one brand is always cheapest.